This is not the post I thought I’d be writing today. There’s a line of “travel diaries” posts in my line-up, ready and waiting to be written.

 What I didn’t expect was how much I’d love the life I was almost unintentionally building in Seattle.

 As it turned out, my grocery store job would provide the exact community I’d dreamed of finding in college, full of friendly, creative, hard-working people.
 I started working full time, at this job I 100% loved and adored and shone at.
 I started making plans for myself, blogging and writing, started really exploring all the places I’d missed in my hometown.
-I asked this amazing guy out for coffee without realizing it would lead to more than a first date.
 I started making new friends through work, finding new haunts…

 I kept telling myself I was only in Seattle until.
 Until New York, until I traveled, until.

 But I was starting to LOVE life.
 I loved the person I was becoming and the lifestyle I was living, the community of friends and coworkers that was springing up around me.
 I was making goals and plans that, although I didn’t yet realize it, weren’t really aligned with the ones I’d already made.

 Somewhere in there, I was also still craving independence and freedom.
 I wanted to see the world- I still do- and though my plans weren’t making so much sense anymore- why was I building this beautiful life if I was only going to abandon it?- I still decided to go for it, cram it all in.

 Finally last month, when it was time to leave, a massive, nagging part of me kept tugging at my shirtsleeves.
 Why are you doing this? it kept asking.
 Is it really worth leaving all this good behind?